Find Nexo scripts and read them in one flow

 print("10 + 20 = " + str(result))

-Run Python scripts
+Run Python scripts and get structured output

 import py